clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 The point of view on this figure allows to well visualized the fact that there is a general trend in which the `CrimeScores` varie linearly by `CommunityArea`.

-### Visualization Year By Year

-The following figure allows to visualize the results in another way - each bar contains all the `HygieneScores` of the `Community Areas`.

 ### Correlation